centreon/centreon-archived/doc/en/ceip.rst

 Is the collected information anonymous?
 =======================================

 YES!
-Moreover, Centreon takes many precautions in protecting the security of the information that is collected, transmitted and stored.
+Moreover, Centreon takes all necessary precautions to protect the security of the information that is collected, transmitted and stored.
 We only collect data of Centreon product(s).
 The program takes only those actions described on this page, and only if you decide to participate.
 This program cannot collect information